La Parde Haut-Bailly Pessac-Léognan 2017 - Second vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-2*Star estate (These very large estates, often blessed with fabulous terroirs, are must-haves which, thanks to their consistency and the excellence of their production, deserve a place in the cellars of discerning wine lovers).
+2-Star Rating (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate:

-Cultivating a personal and incredibly appealing style, this estate, acquired in 1998 by American banker Robert Wilmers, produces a wine of unique integrity and class.
-Véronique Sanders, granddaughter of the former owner, carefully manages this classified growth on a daily basis, with the highly competent technical director Gabriel Vialard.
-She produces a harmonious and supremely balanced red wine, respecting Bordeaux traditions, without ever overdoing it in an attempt to surpass the wines' very natural profile.
-The gravelly terroir on iron-rich soil gives the wines a highly seductive bouquet of morello cherries and a velvety texture that is unmatched in this part of Léognan.
-It is very difficult to find fault with any single vintage: all of them, with their inimitable, long and refined style, achieve excellence.
-A word of warning to overly impatient enthusiasts: like any great wine worthy of the name, Haut-Bailly can be austere in its youth.
-It only truly reveals itself after a few years of aging.
+"With its distinctive and utterly charming style, this estate—acquired in 1998 by American banker Robert Wilmers—produces a wine of unique integrity and class.
+Véronique Sanders, the former owner’s granddaughter, meticulously manages this classified growth on a daily basis, alongside the highly competent technical director Gabriel Vialard.
+She produces a harmonious and supremely balanced red wine here, respecting Bordeaux traditions, without ever overdoing it in an attempt to overshadow the wines’ very natural profile.
+The gravelly terroir over iron-rich soil allows the wines to develop a highly seductive bouquet of morello cherries and a velvety texture unmatched in this Léognan region.
+It is very difficult to find fault with a single vintage: all of them, with an inimitable style—long and refined—achieve excellence.
+A word of caution to overly impatient enthusiasts: like any great wine worth its salt, Haut-Bailly can be austere in its youth.
+It truly reveals itself only after a few years of aging.”

 Wine Enthusiast